smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Part 3 Determine Trivial Dependencies.md

 |4     | Determinant_Dependent4_TrivialDependency  | CREATE   | Creates the `Determinant_Dependent4_TrivialDependency` table that determines if the Dependent is a Trivial or Semi Trivial dependency.   |

+Because you create a permuations table of Determinants and Dependents, the output is quite large.
+For our sample dataset, this is 225 rows.

 |        Determinant         |         Dependent          | IsTrivialDependency | IsSemiTrivialDependency | IsDeterminantSuperKey | IsDependentSuperKey |
 |----------------------------|----------------------------|---------------------|-------------------------|-----------------------|---------------------|